ChrisPenner/comonads-by-example/docs/1-overview/1-overview.md

 #[fit] *comonoids in the category of endofunctors*
 #[fit] *what's the problem?*

-^ Cut out the Simulation/Hill-climbing style slides or at LEAST add examples ^ Add an additional tree example (with a different solution) and show how comonad generalizes both ^ Live code the actual comonad instance for Tree and use it to solve the problem
+^ Add an additional tree example (with a different solution) and show how comonad generalizes both ^ Live code the actual comonad instance for Tree and use it to solve the problem